arcalab/CAOS/README.md

   ///// Interface of a configurator for CAOS /////
   /** Name of the project */
   val name: String
+  /** Optional: name of the input language */ def languageName: String
   /** How to create an AST from text */ val parser: String=>Stx
   /** List of examples *//